ianmilligan1/Childhood-Web/Childhood-History-and-Big-Data.md

 Ian Milligan (University of Waterloo)

+*Disclaimer: I'm writing in public again.. which means that this is extremely rough, unfinished, etc.*

 “Welcome to the Enchanted Forest,” the page read, “home of the littlest GeoCitizens and some of the best homepages.
 This is a neighbourhood for pages by kids, for kids – from animals to zephyrs, the Forest has everything that a young mind could need.”[1]
 An experiment in online publishing was playing out, amidst a broader context of fears around undifferentiated accessibility to adult content and online exploitation: GeoCities’ Enchanted Forest.
 This geographically-represented online community had everything a child, parent, or educator could need: the ability to reach large audiences, but patrolled by volunteer community leaders, resources provided at community centers, and spirit-building awards and contests.
 The virtual suburbs spread out across the vistas, offering their own community leaders, centers, and blocks full of websites.
 For thousands of children and their families, Enchanted Forest was a means to reach audiences – and historians – that previous generations of children could only imagine.

 Studying childhood history is difficult because children do not, by and large, leave sources behind.
 Information about their lives is filtered through lenses: the lenses of adulthood, when we study representations of kids written by adults, or reminscing upon their memories; or the state; or idealized visions in art, school curricula, and the like.
 We have newspaper reporters describing children playing, sociological reports if we are lucky, and cultural histories of rhymes and paintings.
 While exceptions exist, such as diaries, this has generally been a limitation of childhood history (handled ably and sensitively by youth and childhood historians).